William Ewart Gladstone: Fourth premiership (1892–1894)

 The general election of 1892 resulted in a minority Liberal government with Gladstone as prime minister.
 The electoral address had promised Irish Home Rule and the disestablishment of the Scottish and Welsh Churches.
 In February 1893 he introduced the Second Home Rule Bill, which was passed in the Commons at the second reading on 21 April by 43 votes and the third reading on 1 September by 34 votes.
 The House of Lords defeated the bill by voting against it by 419 votes to 41 on 8 September.

-The Elementary Education (Blind and Deaf Children) Act, passed in 1893, required local authorities to provide separate education for blind and deaf children.
+The Elementary Education (Blind and Deaf Children) Act 1893 required local authorities to provide separate education for blind and deaf children, while the Railway Regulation Act 1893 gave the Board of Trade (“in certain cases” as noted by one study) to call upon railway companies to reduce the working hours of their employees.

 Conservative MP Colonel Howard Vincent questioned Gladstone in the Commons on what his government would do about unemployment on 1 September 1893.
+Gladstone replied:

-Gladstone replied: I cannot help regretting that the honourable and gallant Gentleman has felt it his duty to put the question.
+I cannot help regretting that the honourable and gallant Gentleman has felt it his duty to put the question.
 It is put under circumstances that naturally belong to one of those fluctuations in the condition of trade which, however unfortunate and lamentable they may be, recur from time to time.
 Undoubtedly I think that questions of this kind, whatever be the intention of the questioner, have a tendency to produce in the minds of people or to suggest to the people, that these fluctuations can be corrected by the action of the Executive Government.
 Anything that contributes to such an impression inflicts an injury upon the labouring population.

 In December 1893, an Opposition motion proposed by Lord George Hamilton called for an expansion of the Royal Navy.
 Gladstone opposed increasing public expenditure on the naval estimates, in the tradition of free trade liberalism of his earlier political career as Chancellor.
 All his Cabinet colleagues believed in some expansion of the navy.
 He declared in the Commons on 19 December that naval rearmament would commit the government to expenditure over a number of years and would subvert "the principle of annual account, annual proposition, annual approval by the House of Commons, which...is the only way of maintaining regularity, and that regularity is the only talisman which will secure Parliamentary control".